 In Islam, les rules are considered as a natural phase of a woman's life cycle. 🌸

 It is a moment when your body work hard, and thea religion invites you to take a spiritual and physical break.
-This exemption is neither a punishment nor a reduction of your faith, but a benevolent recognition of your body's needs!
+This exemption is neither a punishment nor a reduction of your faith, but a benevolent acknowledgment of your body's needs!

 Why can't a woman fast during her period?

-According to these rules, the menstruation are considered a period of ritual impurity.
-During this phase, les women are exempted of two fundamental practices: the fasting (sawm) and the prayer (salad).
-This prohibition is not a criticism of your faith, but one relief from your religious obligations to respect your physical and mental state. 😊
+According to these rules, the menstruation is considered a period of ritual impurity.
+During this phase, the women are exempt of two fundamental practices: the fasting (sawm) and the prayer (salad).
+This prohibition is not a critique of your faith, but a relief from your religious obligations to respect your physical and mental state. 😊

 When and how to resume fasting after menstruation?